 My wife and I travelled with nothing but two backpacks for a year across East Asia.
 Inside our bags were all the things we owned, aside from two guitars and a sewing machine stashed at my mom’s house.
 We shared our bedrooms with strangers at various hostels, often leaving after one day of lodging.

 I’ve gotten some great images during that time but, in retrospect, they are mementos of my adventures, rather than art.
-With me, I had a DSLR camera with three lenses: prime, zoom, and wide-angle; it occupied about 10% of my available space.
+On those trips I was carrying a DSLR camera with three lenses: prime, zoom, and wide-angle; it occupied about 10% of my available space.
 Along with my digital kit, I brought my Diana Mini, and Betty had her Lomography La Sardinia.

-I walked thousands of miles with more glass than needed, fiddling with my lenses while my travel group slowly faded into the fog.
+In retrospect, I feel like I walked thousands of miles with more glass than needed, unnecessarily fiddling with my lenses while my travel group slowly faded into the fog.
 This experience changed how I think about photography.
 Most of the cameras I own today are relatively light, fixed prime rangefinders that can fit in a pocket.

 What you take on your trip should be determined by the nature of your activities.